 - Take my advice and quit your day job to focus on your startup business.

-- I would advise you to submit your resignation in view of this scandal.
+- I advise you to resign from your position.

 - My lawyer has advised me to settle this matter out of court.

 - She has a strictly advisory role in this project.